 Microsoft Windows Active Directory (AD) provides identity based access controls for a wide range of Microsoft products.
-Windows AD also provides support for authenticating third party extranet applications including Databricks by using their Federated Single-Sign On product Windows Active Directory Federation Services (ADFS) which allows authentication using the SAML 2.0 standard.
+You host Windows AD, either in your Azure tenant or on your premises.
+With Windows AD, you can authenticate third party extranet applications such as Databricks using Windows Active Directory Federation Services (AD FS).
+AD FS uses SAML 2.0.

-- The following guide is for configuring ADFS integration using Windows Server 2012 R2 Active Directory Federation Services version 18.104.22.168.
-If you need support for other versions of ADFS or Azure Directory Services and you are an existing customer contact firstname.lastname@example.org.
-If you are a new customer, reach out to email@example.com.
+- The following guide is for configuring AD FS integration using Windows Server 2012 R2 Active Directory Federation Services version 22.214.171.124.
+Existing customers who need support for other versions of AD FS or Azure Directory Services can contact firstname.lastname@example.org.
+If you are a new customer, contact email@example.com.

-- Windows AD typically uses a short employee ID or employee username as the authentication principal rather than an email address (for example DatabricksJDOE or firstname.lastname@example.org).
-When users log in to Databricks they will enter this username on the single sign-on page, but the user’s workspace directory and username in Databricks will still be their full email address (email@example.com).
+- Windows AD typically uses a short employee ID or employee username as the authentication principal, rather than an email address.
+When a user logs in to Databricks, the user’s workspace directory is automatically appended to the username to create an email address.
+For example, the username

-- Some organizations use specific certificates for token signing and token encryption.
-If you are having trouble enabling ADFS SSO and your organization uses multiple certificates, contact Databricks at firstname.lastname@example.org (for existing customers) or email@example.com (for new customers).
+- If you are having trouble enabling AD FS SSO and your organization uses multiple certificates, contact Databricks at firstname.lastname@example.org (for existing customers) or email@example.com (for new customers).